-Figure 5: Startable Activities for a Specific Actor.
+Fig. 5.
+Startable Activities for an Actor

-Since domain experts might not be familiar with existing process modeling notations like BPMN 2.0, an easy-to-understand, self-explaining, and domain-specific process notation is needed.
-In addition, the roles participating in a questionnaire should be provided with specific views on the process model (i.e., questionnaire), e.g., hiding information not required for this role (Kolb and Reichert, 2013).
-For example, a subject may not be allowed to view subsequent questions in order to ensure credibility of the given answers.
+Since domain experts might not be familiar with existing process modeling notations like BPMN 2.0, an easy-to-understand, self-explaining and domainspecific process notation is needed.
+In addition, the roles participating in a questionnaire should be provided with specific views on the process model (i.e., questionnaire), e.g., hiding information not required for this role [8].
+For example, a subject might not be allowed to view subsequent questions in order to ensure credibility of the given answers.